H\"older regularity of stable solutions to semilinear elliptic equations up to $\mathbf{\mathbb{R}^9}$: full quantitative proofs: Singular solutions satisfying the weighted radial derivative estimate

 The following is the precise fact that we prove and the class of functions that provide a counterexample.

-{\bf Claim.} {\em For $n\geq 3$, there exist $W^{1,2}$ weak solutions of equations of the form $-\Delta u=f(u)$ in a ball of $\R^n$ around $0$, with $f$ smooth, nonnegative, increasing, and convex, that satisfy \eqref{eq:11} but are unbounded in any neighborhood of the origin.
-In view of Theorem~\ref{thm:0}, such solutions are unstable in dimensions $3\leq n\leq 9$. }
+{\bf Claim.} {\em For $n\geq 3$, there exist $W^{1,2}$ weak solutions $u$ of equations of the form $-\Delta u=f(u)$ in a ball of $\R^n$ around $0$, with $f$ smooth, nonnegative, increasing, and convex, that satisfy \eqref{eq:11} but are unbounded in any neighborhood of the origin.
+In view of Theorem~\ref{thm:0} (and the approximation procedure described in Remark~\ref{monsters}), such solutions are unstable in dimensions $3\leq n\leq 9$.